A-BlessingTheAnalyst/SQL-sales-product-analysis/README.md

 ## Key Insights

 1. Invoices with total product costs > $2,000 were most common in specific high-order months.
-2. Sales Territory 1 saw a significant spike in December sales and tax values.
+2. Southwest (United States, North America) and Canada saw a significant spike in December sales and tax values.
 3. The Finance department had higher resignation patterns among Developers.
 4. Homeowners with 2+ cars form a major customer segment with strong buying power.
+5. Subcategories like Road Bikes performed best in U.S. internet sales.

 ---